gammonjs/image-gallery/README.md

 ## Instantiate the database

-All web services must be restarted after this step (if they are already running)
+All web services must be restarted after this step (if they are already running with active connection)

 ```
 docker-compose up